mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 This is part 1, where we build the core `Tensor` class with full backpropagation support.
 By end of this post, we will train a linear regression model using our own autograd, and we will verify it using numerical gradient checking.

+> Code for this series is available on [GitHub](https://github.com/mandliya/simplygrad)

 ## Why build this?
 1. **Understanding**: Calling `loss.backward()` in PyTorch is literally magic until we build it ourselves.
 Here we will understand how it comes together with chain rule, topological sort, and gradient accumulation.